haonan-li/haonan-li.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Fellow at [MBZUAI](https://mbzuai.ac.ae/).

-I am cofounder and CTO of [LibrAI](https://www.librai.tech/).

-Previously, I did my PhD at The University of Melbourne, fortunately supervised by [Prof. Timothy Baldwin](https://people.eng.unimelb.edu.au/tbaldwin/) and [Associate Prof. Martin Tomko](https://www.tomko.org/), and [Dr. Maria Vasardani](https://www.linkedin.com/in/maria-vasardani-6b9a2b5/?originalSubdomain=au).
+I am a Postdoctoral Research Fellow at [MBZUAI](https://mbzuai.ac.ae/) specializing in LLM-related research.
+As the co-founder and CTO of [LibrAI](https://www.librai.tech/) Technologies, I contribute to research and development efforts aimed at improving AI evaluation and safety frameworks.
+My work aims to tackle challenges in model alignment, evaluation, and safety, striving to bridge academic research with practical applications.

-What's New
+What's New (updated on 2025-01-06)
 ======
+* Jan 2025 --- We will organize a tutorial on [Safety Issues for Generative AI](https://coling2025.org/program/tutorials/#tutorial-7-safety-issues-for-generative-ai) at COLING.
+See you in Abu Dhabi!
+* Jan 2025 --- We release [Libra-Leaderboard](https://leaderboard.librai.tech/), a leaderboard for LLM evaluation.
+[Website](https://leaderboard.librai.tech/), [X](https://x.com/haonanlp/status/1875194364399599881), [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7280225099218141184/).
+* Dec 2024 --- Our Survey paper on AI safety was accepted by [JAIR](https://www.jair.org/index.php/jair).
+Title: Against The Achilles' Heel: A Survey on Red Teaming for Generative Models.
+[Paper](https://arxiv.org/abs/2404.00629).
+* Nov 2024 --- We release [Nanda LLM](https://huggingface.co/MBZUAI/Llama-3-Nanda-10B-Chat) a 10B Hindi-English bilingual hashtag#LLM adapted on top of Llama3-8B.
+[Paper](https://github.com/mbzuai-nlp/Llama-3-Nanda-10B-Chat/blob/main/Llama-3-Nanda-10B-Chat-Paper.pdf) [LinkedIn](https://www.linkedin.com/posts/monojit-choudhury-54225898_nanda-llm-activity-7257400193447256064-HJ33/)
+* Oct 2024 --- We (LibrAI) are participating as exhibitors at [GITEX](https://www.gitex.com/), Dubai.
+* July 2024 --- We (LibrAI) are participating as exhibitors at [WAIC - World Artificial Intelligence Conference](https://www.linkedin.com/company/worldaiconf/).
-* May 2024 --- I have five co-aurhored papers accepted by [ACL 2024](https://2024.aclweb.org/), see you in Bangkok, Thailand!
+* May 2024 --- I have five co-authored papers accepted by [ACL 2024](https://2024.aclweb.org/), see you in Bangkok, Thailand!
 * Apr 2024 --- We did a comprehensive survey on generative AI attack and defense (red-teaming).
 We target a better and safer AI development. [[Github](https://github.com/Libr-AI/OpenRedTeaming)][[Paper](https://arxiv.org/abs/2404.00629)]
 * Apr 2024 --- Our work [Do-Not-Answer](https://arxiv.org/pdf/2308.13387.pdf) is featured in the latest [Stanford AI Index Report 2024](https://aiindex.stanford.edu/report/).
 * Feb 2024 --- We release [Loki](https://github.com/Libr-AI/OpenFactVerification): An Open-source Tool for Fact Verification.
 We also release a commercial version with fancy UI and better user experience.
-[TRY IT NOW!](https://aip.librai.tech/)
+[TRY IT NOW!](https://aip.librai.tech/app/fact-check/new)
 * Dec 2023 --- We release [LLM360](https://www.llm360.ai/), A framework for open-source LLMs to foster transparency, trust, and collaborative research.

 * Aug 2023 --- We release [Jais and Jais-chat](https://huggingface.co/papers/2308.16149): Arabic-centric foundation and instruction-tuned open generative large language models.
 Link to [Technique Report](https://www.inceptioniai.org/jais/docs/Technicalpaper.pdf), [Blog](https://www.cerebras.net/blog/jais-a-new-pinnacle-in-open-arabic-nlp).